wtsi-hgi/hgi-vault/doc/design.md

 The downstream handler will be an executable that provides the following
 interface:

-    /path/to/executable [ready]
+    /path/to/executable [READY_CHALLENGE]

-If the `ready` argument is provided, the handler will exit with a zero exit code if it is ready to consume the queue, otherwise it will exit with 1.
+The `READY_CHALLENGE`, if provided, will consist of the string `ready` followed by an integer representing the number of bytes required to satisfy the archive.
+The handler will exit with a zero exit code if it is able to consume the queue; otherwise it will exit with 1, if the handler is busy, or 2 if the archive location lacks capacity.

 If no arguments are provided, then the handler will read `\0`-delimited filenames from standard input.
 These will be the files to archive and delete.

-For example, something like the following Bash script might suffice as a simple handler:
+For example, something like the following Bash script might suffice as a simple handler, which omits capacity checking:

 ```bash
 #!/usr/bin/env bash